postmanlabs/labs-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 ### JSON Path Plus examples

-These examples demonstrate the typical JSON Path Plus features you'll need to create rules in Postman:
+These examples show the typical JSON Path Plus features you'll need to create rules in Postman:

 * `$.info.title` - The title property inside the info object, which is located at the document's root (`$`).
 * `$.paths.*.*.responses` - All responses of all operations of all paths. `*` gets all elements inside an object or an array.
 * `$.paths.*[post,patch,put]` - All POST, PATCH, and PUT operations across all paths. `[ ]` can be used to filter elements.
-* `$..properties` - All properties of all schema objects wherever they are located (for example, in parameters, responses, or reusable components). `..` gets all elements in the path tree.
+* `$..properties` - All properties of all schema objects wherever they're located (for example, in parameters, responses, or reusable components). `..` gets all elements in the path tree.

 ## Example: Checking for the presence of a property

 The following rule is supposed to check that there's a description of the API.
-Unfortunately, it will never return a rule violation when the description is not present in the info object.
+Unfortunately, it will never return a rule violation when the description isn't present in the info object.

 ```
 # this approach won't work!